ucsd-cse11-w22/ucsd-cse11-w22.github.io/_working/exam1.md

 - `flipString`, which takes two `String` parameters and returns a `String`.
 The first is the actual string, `str`, that will be flipped and the second is string containing a delimeter, `delim`.
 If `str` contains `delim`, then you will flip the string around the first occurrence of `delim`.
 If `str` does not contain `delim`, then you will return `str`.

 You are welcome to add _any number_ of additional methods to help with your implementation.

+You can add tests in the provided `ExampleMethods` class.

 ### Task 2